v-fearam/msbuild-examples/custom-task-code-generation/README.md

 </Project>
 ```

-Beyond the [build properties](https://docs.microsoft.com/visualstudio/msbuild/walkthrough-using-msbuild#build-properties) defined, actually, an important part of this file is the task registration, MSBuild must know how to locate and run the assembly that contains the task class.
+Beyond the [build properties](https://docs.microsoft.com/visualstudio/msbuild/walkthrough-using-msbuild#build-properties) defined, an important part of this file is the task registration, MSBuild must know how to locate and run the assembly that contains the task class.
 Tasks are registered using the [UsingTask element (MSBuild)](https://docs.microsoft.com/visualstudio/msbuild/usingtask-element-msbuild).
 TaskName is the name of the task to reference from the assembly.
 This attribute should always specify full namespaces.
 AssemblyFile is the file path of the assembly.

 The _AppSettingStronglyTyped.props_ will be automatically included when the package is installed, then our client has the task available and some default values.
 However, it is never used.
-In order to put this code in action we need to define some targets on _AppSettingStronglyTyped.targets_ file which also will be also automatically included when the package is install:
+In order to put this code in action we need to define some targets on _AppSettingStronglyTyped.targets_ file which also will be automatically included when the package is installed:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>